Domain Name Choice - Factors to Consider

 Reasons to choose ".com"

-Your business is targetting an international customer base.
+Your business is targeting an international customer base.

 ".co.uk" can turn people away.
 People who are in other countries may not want to deal with what they see as a UK based domestic company.